 - mention that the net profitability depends on the applicable taxes.

-A reasonable doubt that usually arises is whether information related to an underlying asset of a COE could be cross-referenced in the DIE.
-In this sense, it is important to mention that the DIE must necessarily contain the information requested under Article 7 of Instruction CVM 569, including Item VIII of Article 7.
-The original wording of Item VIII provided that the DIE should present 'the underlying assets used as benchmarks', but the CVM, upon receipt of comments from market participants during the public hearing process for Instruction CVM 569, revised the original wording to provide that the DIE should contain 'the underlying assets used as benchmarks and information on how to obtain the values of the indexes, rates or quotations'.
+A reasonable doubt that usually arises is whether information related to an underlying asset of a COE could be cross-referenced in the EID.
+In this sense, it is important to mention that the EID must necessarily contain the information requested under Article 7 of Instruction CVM 569, including Item VIII of Article 7.
+The original wording of Item VIII provided that the EID should present 'the underlying assets used as benchmarks', but the CVM, upon receipt of comments from market participants during the public hearing process for Instruction CVM 569, revised the original wording to provide that the EID should contain 'the underlying assets used as benchmarks and information on how to obtain the values of the indexes, rates or quotations'.

-Thus, based on the above, the DIE should observe Article 7, Item VIII of Instruction CVM 569, and indicate which is the underlying asset related to the COE and how further information about such underlying asset can be obtained (e.g., quotations, values, calculation methodology).
-The insertion of a cross reference to information related to the underlying asset in the DIE should suffice for the purposes of this requirement.
-In any case, the key aspect is that the information provided in the DIE should allow investors to understand, inter alia, the security, index and rates used as underlying assets with the purpose of providing such investor with assistance and clarity on her or his investment decision.
+Thus, based on the above, the EID should observe Article 7, Item VIII of Instruction CVM 569, and indicate which is the underlying asset related to the COE and how further information about such underlying asset can be obtained (e.g., quotations, values, calculation methodology).
+The insertion of a cross-reference to information related to the underlying asset in the EID should suffice for the purposes of this requirement.
+In any case, the key aspect is that the information provided in the EID should allow investors to understand, inter alia, the security, index and rates used as underlying assets with the purpose of providing such investor with assistance and clarity on her or his investment decision.

-From a practical standpoint, any further information about the underlying asset could be included in the DIE, or the DIE could provide for a web link, a specific website or guidance on how to access a website pursuant to which the investor would have access to such further information.
+From a practical standpoint, any further information about the underlying asset could be included in the EID, or the EID could provide for a web link, a specific website or guidance on how to access a website pursuant to which the investor would have access to such further information.

 ii Marketing materials